 Inexpensive Ways To Get Your Omega-3s

 - Canned salmon.
-Sockeye salmon that is canned is always wild-caught, costs less than fresh or frozen salmon, and has the added benefit of the canning process, which softens the bones, making them an edible source of calcium.
+Sockeye salmon that is canned is always wild-caught, costs less than fresh or frozen salmon, and has the added benefit of the canning process, which softens the bones, making them an edible and incredible source of calcium.

 - Canned sardines.
 Another fish-based source of omega-3s, choose sardines packed in water or olive oil.

 - Walnuts.
 A good vegetarian source of omega-3 fatty acids that promotes cardiovascular health and tones down inflammation.
 Walnuts also contain ellagic acid, an antioxidant compound that helps support a healthy immune system and that may help protect against cancer.

 - Freshly ground flaxseed contains both omega-3s and soluble fiber.
 Grind flaxseed daily in a coffee grinder at home (buy one specifically for this purpose) and sprinkle one to two tablespoons a day on salads or cereals or in smoothies.

 - Chia seeds.
 An important part of the diet of ancient Aztecs and Mayans, chia seed is rich in omega-3 fatty acids, as well as vital minerals including calcium, phosphorus and magnesium.
 It has as thickening quality that makes it a great add-in or replacement in certain recipes, increasing their health value to you.